nwit/NEF-TO-JPG/README.md

 ------------------------------

-2.Install gengetopt if you haven already installed it
+2.Install gengetopt if you haven't already installed it

-$ sudo apt.get install gengetopt
+$ sudo apt-get install gengetopt

 ------------------------------